cetyler/cetyler.github.io/content/python/2023-04-30-weather_project_initial_release.md

 ## Current Status

 The last update has been quite awhile ago.
-The initial goal the project more or less hasn't change but I have changed a some of the goals of the project.
+The initial goal the project more or less hasn't change but I have change some of the goals of the project.
 This program will still have the goal of pulling data from OpenWeather but for now only the [One Call API](https://openweathermap.org/api/one-call-3) since